Lead Teacher, Adult Education

 - Weekly, monitor student CASAS data to inform instruction and support individual progress.

 - Instruct students on Briya reading journals, assess students’ ability to successfully complete Briya reading journal, and maintain records of individual student Briya reading journal completion.

-- Provide information and referrals for families regarding social, health, legal, and educational resources and opportunities available in the area.
-Refer students to Student Services Coordinator as needed.
+- Provide information and referrals for families regarding social services, health, legal, and educational resources and opportunities available in the Refer students to Student Services Coordinator as needed.

 - Assist with student recruitment, student registrations, and special events such as graduation and other school-based celebrations.

-- Annually, with Instructional Coach, identify and implement instructional goals
+- Annually, with your supervising teacher, identify and implement instructional goals.

-- Increase ESL, digital literacy and child development skills and knowledge
+- Increase ESOL, digital literacy and child development skills and knowledge.

-- Share knowledge with and learn from AE colleagues during PD events, class observations and material (eg lesson plan, smart notebook files, handouts, google classroom) reviews
+- Share knowledge with and learn from adult education colleagues during PD events, class observations, and reviews of materials (e.g. lesson plans, SMART Notebook files, handouts, Google Classroom).

-A successful Lead Teacher will demonstrate, or actively work towards demonstrating, the ten characteristics of an effective Briya teacher:
+A successful Lead Teacher will demonstrate, or actively work towards demonstrating, the ten characteristics of an effective Briya adult education teacher:

-- Engaging/Dynamic/Creative – Engage students through dynamic and creative lessons while teaching English as a Second Language/Adult Education classes in a family literacy setting integrating ESL, computers, child development, and PACT (Parent & Child Together) instruction across components.
+Engage students through dynamic and creative lessons while teaching English as a Second Language/Adult Education classes in a family literacy setting integrating ESOL, computers, child development, and Family Time instruction across components.

-- Collaborative/ Community Builder – Build community in the classroom and collaborate with colleagues to ensure that class components are integrated (ESL, DL, and CD).
+Build community in the classroom and collaborate with colleagues to ensure that class components are integrated (ESOL, digital literacy, and child development).